Emergency Tooth Fractures and Cracks in Knoxville, TN

-Dental emergencies involving tooth fractures and cracks can be both painful and alarming.
-Whether it’s a minor chip or a severe fracture extending into the root, these dental issues require immediate attention and proper treatment to prevent further damage and preserve your dental health.
+Dental emergencies involving tooth fractures and cracks can be both painful and distressing.
+Whether it’s a minor chip or a severe fracture reaching the root, these dental issues demand immediate attention and appropriate treatment to prevent further damage and maintain your dental health.

 Types of Tooth Fractures and Cracks